Safeguarding on rail: National multi-station awareness day unites agencies to protect vulnerable young people

 Being vigilant and acting early can make all the difference in preventing further harm to a child who may be involved in County Lines exploitation.

-At Railway Children, we are committed to protecting vulnerable children from County Lines gangs.
+At Railway Children, we are committed to protecting and safeguarding vulnerable children from County Lines gangs.

 We work closely with British Transport Police, schools, and local communities to raise awareness of this issue and provide support to at-risk children.